Sadaf Taherian: Removing the Hijab

 In October 2015, Sadaf Taherian posted uncovered photos of herself on Instagram and Facebook in protest at being forced to wear a headscarf, and said she will speak out about the "dirty cinema of Iran".
 She has also posted videos on her Instagram account, saying that she had left the country for nearby Dubai and her account was not hacked.

 Iran’s law deems hijab mandatory for women since the establishment of the Islamic Republic in 1979.
 In reaction to Taherian's act, the ministry of culture and Islamic guidance denounced her ‘immoral’, banned her from acting, and photoshopped the traditional head scarf back into the shots.

 Modeling career

 She started her modeling career after leaving Iran.
 She worked with cosmetics, beauty and health care companies as model.
-In 2016, Watsons, that known as the largest health care and beauty care chain store in Asia, worked with Taherian for beauty and health products.
+In 2016, Watsons, known as the largest health care and beauty care chain store in Asia, worked with Taherian for beauty and health products.
 Her images are used in many beauty and fashion magazines, but not in her native country.
 She has also been involved in several fashion promotional videos.